rjpaxtondata/Supervised-Credit_Risk_Eval/README.md

 ![image](https://user-images.githubusercontent.com/82011523/139775898-68cc6cec-b339-40cc-bcc4-aeb1b725394a.png)

-## Summary
+## Summary -

 The Random Forest models appeared to have the best fit to the data when examining the R-square values (i.e., score).
 Of note, the scaled Logistic Regression model resulted in the highest estimate of precision (0.75) when compared to the other models.
 However, the percentage of variance accounted for was lowest for this model.
 Overall, the models we computed were marginal at best.
-Other variables may be better predictors of high-risk status that were not included in this model.
+Other variables, not included in the model may be better predictors of high-risk status.
 It could also be that 2020 represented an unusual year due to historical events (i.e., COVID-19) that interfered with our ability to predict high-risk status.
 Additional machine learning models and more time-series data may be warranted to predict loan status better.